By EARL ANTHONY WAYNE

 The United States has a great opportunity to conclude a “state-of-the-art” trade agreement with its neighbors and largest clients.
 A modernized NAFTA can improve the existing agreement and increase jobs, trade, energy security and prosperity, while making the United States more competitive in the world.
 To succeed, however, each of the parties needs to be able to convince their publics that the new agreement is good for them: That it is “win-win-win.”
 This is a very big challenge given the breadth of subject areas under negotiation, the controversial proposals on the table and the negative public atmosphere.

 A new agreement is achievable, however, and worth the hard work.
 A good agreement would help reinforce the collaboration with both Mexico and Canada on important security issues, and it would tell the world that the United States is indeed open for business and trade.

 The alternative path would cost the United States dearly in jobs, trade, competitiveness and security.
 It would harm our neighbors economically and further sour their views of the United States.
 It would make ensuring U.S. homeland security harder.
 Particularly with Mexico, we could see a return to the “distant” relationship that existed before NAFTA.
 Other potential international partners would become more hesitant about negotiating with the United States, and our international competitors would benefit.

 A much better outcome for the United States and for North America is to forge a renewed North American trade agreement and to continue to deepen security cooperation.

-Earl Anthony Wayne is a public policy fellow at the Woodrow Wilson Center and career ambassador (ret) from the U.S. Diplomatic Service, where he served as U.S. ambassador to Mexico as well as assistant secretary of State for economic and business affairs, among other positions.
+Earl Anthony Wayne is a public policy fellow at the Woodrow Wilson Center and career ambassador (ret) from the U.S. Diplomatic Service, where he served as U.S. ambassador to both Mexico and Argentina, as well as assistant secretary of State for economic and business affairs.